Alex Tagliani

-Alexandre Tagliani (/tæɡlɪˈɑːnɪ/; born October 18, 1973), nicknamed "Tag", is a Canadian professional racing driver.
-He competes full-time in the NASCAR Pinty’s Series, driving the No. 18 Chevrolet Camaro for 22 Racing.
+Alexandre Tagliani (/tæɡlɪˈɑːnɪ/; born October 18, 1972), nicknamed "Tag", is a Canadian professional racing driver.
+He competes part-time in the NASCAR Canada Series, driving the No. 80 Chevrolet Camaro for Groupe Theetge.

 Tagliani has competed in a variety of disciplines including open-wheel, stock car, and sports car racing.
 He has raced in the Atlantic Championship, Champ Car, IndyCar Series, NASCAR Pinty's Series, and NASCAR Xfinity Series.

 Racing career

 Atlantic Championship

 Tagliani debuted in the Atlantic Championship in 1996 with P-1 Racing, where he finished seventh in the overall points standings.
 Switching to Forsythe Racing, he finished third in 1997, fourth in 1998, and fourth in 1999, claiming two wins in each season.

 Champ Car

 Tagliani raced in the Champ Car series from 2000, when it was still known as CART, until its demise in 2007.
 He was signed by Forsythe Racing for the 2000 season replacing Greg Moore.

 He came close to obtaining his first victory in his third start, after taking pole position at Brazil and leading most of the race, but spun out from the lead with nine laps to go.

-In 2001, he was involved in the collision with Alex Zanardi at the Lausitzring that resulted in the loss of Zanardi's legs.
+In 2001, Tagliani was involved in the collision with Alex Zanardi at the Lausitzring that resulted in the loss of Zanardi's legs.

 He remained at Forsythe until the end of 2002, when he was substituted by Paul Tracy.
-He found a job with the Rocketsports team in 2003, and remained there for the 2004 season, in which he earned his first and only Champ Car victory at Road America.
+Tagliani found a job with the Rocketsports team in 2003, and remained there for the 2004 season, in which he earned his first and only Champ Car victory at Road America.

-In 2005, he joined Team Australia, which was a rebranding of Derrick Walker's long-running team with the support of Australian businessman Craig Gore, and finished seventh in the championship despite lacking a race engineer.
+In 2005, Tagliani joined Team Australia, which was a rebranding of Derrick Walker's long-running team with the support of Australian businessman Craig Gore, and finished seventh in the championship despite lacking a race engineer.
 The seventh-place finish would equal the best of his three Top 10 championship points finishes.

 He returned to Rocketsports for the 2007 season, and finished 10th in points with a best finish of fourth in the first race of the season.
 He earned four pole positions during his Champ Car career.

+Alex, along with many other 2007 Champ Car Drivers, has stated the Panoz DP01 was "one of" the best American Open Wheel Racers he ever drove during his career.
+This is among the collection of open-wheel cars he drove from the 1990s to modern day, and continues to do so, with less frequency into the 2020s.
+In the mid 2010s his career began a focus on "Stock Car Racing" rather than a large frequency of open-wheel.